-- Boot Manager is validated on the platforms listed in Section 1.4. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session.
+- Boot Manager is validated on the platforms listed in Section 1. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session.
 During the booting process, the OS is effectively in "single user" mode because there are not any logon sessions available yet. - The system must be configured such that the Approved SP 800-132 PBKDF is used for key derivation, rather than one of the non-Approved KDFs.
-This is done by enabling the System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing setting in Group Policy or Local Policy.

-- Boot Manager is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool. - The system must be configured such that BitLocker Drive Encryption operates without XTS-AES by using Compatible mode.
-This is done by choosing the Compatible mode option during the instantiation of BitLocker or in group policy.
+This is done by enabling the System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing setting in Group Policy or Local Policy. - Boot Manager is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool. - Keys and CSPs defined while operating in the FIPS mode of operation shall not be accessed or shared when operating in a non-Approved mode of operation, and vice versa.
+The operator of the module must follow the zeroization procedures detailed in this document when switching between modes in order to assure compliance.